 A John Oxley Cairn has been erected near the Mill Hole in Derby Street and one kilometre south from there is the Historic homestead of “Langford”, built close to the campsite of John Oxley in 1818.
 The building of Langford commenced in April 1903 and was completed by October 1904.

 Langford tours are available by prior arrangement 02 6778 0395.

-Another charming building is Fenwicke House just over the bridge, east of the Apsley River in Fitzroy Street.
-A cafe has been established in the quaint 19th century terrace house.
+Another charming building is Fenwicke House, a quaint 19th century terrace house, just over the bridge, east of the Apsley River in Fitzroy Street.

 The Pioneer Cottage and Museum offers a fabulous exhibit of relics from yesteryear, this is also where the Tiger Moth aeroplane, first used in aerial agriculture, is on display, it is a must whilst visiting Walcha.